What did they do? The field of study of domestic graduates 2011-2014

 Our analysis shows that:

-- at the bachelors or higher level, there was an increase in the proportion of graduates in STEM-related subjects
+- at the bachelors or higher level, there was an increase in the proportion of graduates in STEM-related subjects, a trend shared by Australia, but with a faster pace of change in New Zealand

-- at the bachelors or higher level, universities had the highest number of graduates in every field of study
+- at the bachelors level or higher, universities had the highest number of graduates in all fields of study

 Where to find out more